You want smart political talk without the meltdowns?

 So if he picks from any of his list, they're going to be opposed.

-When he puts an originalist on the bench, then we're going to see if Mitch McConnell has a backbone.
+When he puts an originalist on the bench, then we're going to see if Mitch McConnell has a backbone, whether or not Mitch McConnell will play by Harry Reid's rules, how committed Mitch McConnell is.

-And probably for every other cabinet official that goes before whatever appropriate committee they have to go before.
+And the same charges, the same repetitive bumper stickers and slogans will be used in those hearings and probably for every other cabinet official that goes before whatever appropriate committee they have to go before.

-When Donald Trump wants a tax plan that lowers the corporate tax to 15%, allows a 10% repatriation for trillions overseas, it's going to be Republicans hate the poor and they want to want to help only their buddies that are rich.
+When Donald Trump wants a tax plan that lowers the corporate tax to 15%, allows a 10% repatriation for trillions overseas, it's going to be Republicans hate the poor and they want to help only their buddies that are rich.

-And if those people continue this process of what we see unfolding with Fiat Chrysler and Carrier and Ford and all these other companies, and this Alibaba guy who wants to create a million jobs in the U.S. in the next couple of years, well then we're going to see all of those Americans that have been suffering that can't buy cars and homes and houses, and they're going to now have money to see their dreams come to fruition.
+And if those people continue this process of what we see unfolding with Fiat Chrysler and Carrier and Ford and all these other companies, and this Alibaba guy who wants to create a million jobs in the U.S. in the next couple of years, well, then we're going to see all of those Americans that have been suffering that can't buy cars and homes and houses, and they're going to now have money to see their dreams come to fruition.

 That's the whole point.